I know that you can do all things and that no purpose of yours can be thwarted. Job 42:2

 14 The mouth of an adulteress is a deep pit.

-He who is under God’s wrath will fall into it.
+He who is under the wrath of the Lord will fall into it.